jamesaustinmiley/AD-Infrastructure/README.md

 <br />

 <p>
-Create the VM that will serve as the Domain Controller (dc-1).
+Create a VM that will serve as the Domain Controller (dc-1).
 Use the Resource Group from earlier (Active-Directory-Lab).
 </p>
 <p>
 <img src="https://imgur.com/yad7ztr.png" alt="VM 1"/>